 The plant’s water needs are very specific.
 The soil must be consistently wet but never soggy.
 A moisture meter is an essential part of red prayer plant care.
 Fertilize with a diluted houseplant food in spring.

 If grown as a houseplant, Maranta has few disease or pest issues.
 Occasionally, fungal issues can arise on the leaves.
 To avoid this problem, water under the leaves directly onto the soil.

-Red-veined prayer plant prefers to be pot bound and should be in a fairly shallow pot due to its shallow root system.
-If leaves become yellow at the tips, it could be from excess salts.
-Put the plant in the shower and flush the soil with water and soon it will produce healthy, new leaves.
+Red-veined prayer plant prefers to be pot-bound and should be in a fairly shallow pot due to its shallow root system.
+If leaves become yellow at the tips, they could be from excess salts.
+Put the plant in the shower and flush the soil with water and soon it will produce healthy new leaves.